scikit-learn-contrib/hiclass/docs/source/algorithms/multi_label.rst

    An example image of a dog that is a mix of a Dachshund and a Golden Retriever, thereby requiring multiple paths through the hierarchy for correct classification.

-Another multi-path hierarchical classification example, is document classification, in which we aim to classify a document based on its content.
+Another multi-label classification example, is document classification, in which we aim to classify a document based on its content.
 The categories are often hierarchical in nature, such as classifying documents into broad topics like "Technology", "Sports", and "Politics", which further have subcategories like "Artificial Intelligence", "Football", and "International Relations".
 A document can belong to multiple categories, for example a text that deals with the influence of advancements in AI on International Relations, which can only be correctly classified by multiple paths through the hierarchy.

 ++++++++++++++++++++++++++++++++++++++++
 Background - Classification Terminology
 ++++++++++++++++++++++++++++++++++++++++
-To explain what we mean with multi-path hierarchical classification, we first need to define some terminology.
+To explain what we mean with hierarchical multi-label classification, we first need to define some terminology.

 .. figure:: ../algorithms/hc_background.png
    :align: left
    :figwidth: 30%

-   The set of classification problems from most generic (multi-class) to most specific (multi-path hierarchical classification).
+   The set of classification problems from most generic (multi-class) to most specific (hierarchical multi-label classification).

 In a multi-class classification problem, a sample can be assigned to one class among several options.
 In a multi-label classification problem, a sample can be associated with multiple classes simultaneously.